|Do you need help with your housing or rent costs?|

 A member of staff will call you back

 The tenancy conditions you sign at the start of your tenancy mean that by law, you must pay your rent regularly and not get into arrears.
 It is your responsibility to keep your rent account up to date.

 If you get into arrears – Don't ignore it!

-The most important thing is to make contact with the Rents Section on 01495 235600 immediately for advice before the debt gets too large for you to deal with.
+The most important thing is to make contact with the Rents Section immediately for advice before the debt gets too large for you to deal with.
+Call 01495 235600 or text RENTHELP to 81400 and a member of staff will call you back.
 If you do not contact us, we will contact you either in writing or by phone.

 You need to pay the arrears as quickly as possible, ideally in one payment, to clear the whole amount

 We will always be sympathetic to our tenants' problems and generally an agreement to clear the debt can be made.
 We will tell you how to make a claim for housing benefit and also give you information about counselling services such as the Citizens Advice Bureau.

 We also offer a free confidential advice and support service with an independent debt and money advisor for anyone in rent arrears or likely to get into arrears.

 What will the council do if I do not clear my arrears?